 I have had numerous very interesting and insightful experiences around the world, as well as in my home country of Nepal, studying, working and traveling.
 Some of those experiences, interestingly enough, have been because of — and associated with — my versatile tongue!

-According to the 2011 Census Report, the population of Nepal speak 123 languages and less than 50% consider Nepali (Khas-kura) — the National language and the mother tongue of hill High Caste Hindus — their mother tongue.
+According to the 2011 Census Report, the population of Nepal speak 123 languages and less than 50% consider Nepali (Khas-kura) — the National language and the mother tongue of hill so-called high caste Hindus — their mother tongue.
 In other words, majority of Nepalese grow up speaking at least two languages.

 I grew up with four languages, which, of course, hadn’t been that big of a deal in the country.
 Having a versatile tongue was just not prized or commended and therefore hardly even recognized.
-But, Nepalese people speaking Nepali with an accent different from that of the High Castes was (and probably still is) considered a sign of “backwardness” and so looked down upon and even made fun of!
+But, Nepalese people speaking Nepali with an accent different from that of the hill so-called high castes was (and probably still is) considered a sign of “backwardness” and so looked down upon and even made fun of!

 I discovered — and really became aware of — my versatile tongue for the first time at the United World College of the Adriatic.